1rn19cs022-astitva/DevRev_library_management/README.md

 # DevRev_library_management
-This is a simple UI made using CSS and HTML for Library Management
+This is a simple UI made using CSS and HTML and JavaScript for Library Management